-- The use of reasonable force will only be used as a last resort.
+• The use of reasonable force will only be used as a last resort.
 Reasonable force will only be used to prevent pupils from hurting themselves or others, from damaging property or from causing disorder.
-The school follows the advice from the DFE (July 2013) use of Reasonable force advice to Headteachers, Staff and Governing Bodies. - The school will not undertake routine searches of pupils.
+The school follows the advice from the DFE (July 2013) - use of Reasonable force - advice to Headteachers, Staff and Governing Bodies.
+Team Teach techniques are used to prevent escalation of behaviours by trained staff.

+• The school will not undertake routine searches of pupils.
 If there are concerns that a child has an item that should not be in school, parents will be contacted.
 Banned items include knives and any item which could hurt another child.
 A search will only be undertaken if the Headteacher deems that children or staff are at immediate risk.